 3. Park Indoors or in the Shade

-If possible, park your car in a garage or under a carport.
-This keeps it away from direct sunlight which can cause the glass to warp or expand, affecting the crack.
-It also ensures that your windshield isn’t hit by anything like hail, falling branches, or the neighbor’s basketball.
-Not all of us have access to covered parking, however.
-If at all possible, park in a shaded area, to stay out of harsh sunlight.
-If that’s not possible, just remember that getting the windshield crack fixed is your priority.
+If at all possible, try to park your car in a garage or under a carport.
+This keeps it away from direct sunlight which can cause the glass to warp or expand, which will make the crack worse.
+It also ensures that your windshield isn’t hit by anything falling from overhead such as hail, falling branches, or the neighbor kid’s basketball.

 4. Avoid Drastic Temperatures